- 2016 model-year upgrades to Subaru’s popular and capable SUV

 Key features of the FB 2.0-litre petrol engine are a relatively small cylinder bore and long stroke (84 x 90 mm), which aid efficiency and provide easy torque at low engine speeds.

 The petrol engine is fitted with Subaru’s intake and exhaust Active Valve Control System (AVCS), which enhances fuel efficiency by varying the timing of the intake valves to provide optimum air flow in and out of the engine.
 Tumbler Generator Valves (TGV) create vortices within the combustion chamber for efficient combustion.
 Earlier modifications to the engine – for the 2015 model – sought to reduce mechanical friction to improve fuel efficiency, with new oil seal surface treatment reducing resistance at sliding parts of the crankshaft, and a two-layer coating to piston-guards.

 In addition, an even spread of temperature throughout the cylinders allows the engine to operate as smoothly as possible, with water jacket spacers to prevent engine coolant from coming directly into contact with the lower cylinder wall.
 The engine also sits on fluid-filled mounts, which successfully suppress vibration and contribute to a more comfortable cabin environment.

-Powered by the 2.0-litre turbodiesel engine, with power fed through Subaru’s Lineartronic transmission, the Subaru Forester will return 46.3 mpg and 158 g/km CO2 on the combined cycle, and go from zero to 62 mph in 9.9 seconds.
-Diesel models equipped with the standard six-speed manual return 49.6 mpg and 148 g/km CO2 on the combined cycle, and accelerates from zero to 62 mph in 9.9 seconds.
+Diesels with the Lineartronic transmission return 46.3 mpg and 158 g/km CO2 on the combined cycle, and go from zero to 62 mph in 9.9 seconds.
+With the standard six-speed manual, they return 49.6 mpg and 148 g/km CO2 on the combined cycle, and accelerate from zero to 62 mph in 9.9 seconds.